Reserve Strategy for Nonprofits and associations

 Most nonprofits and associations organize reserves into a few standard categories (operating cash, short-term reserves, intermediate-term reserves, and long-term reserves) based on time horizon or when the funds are expected to be used.
 These categories provide a familiar starting point for how each pool of capital should be managed and offer a foundation for a more complete reserve strategy.

 Where this approach can fall short is when two pools with similar time horizons are held for very different reasons.
 One may exist to protect the organization against unexpected disruptions.
 Another may be intended to fund a future initiative.
 When investment strategy is based only on time horizon, those differences in purpose can get lost.
 Our approach adds an additional layer by defining the purpose of each reserve pool, so your finance committee can align investment decisions with the role each pool of capital is meant to play.
-An additional, and significant benefit, is that it clarifies funds available for strategic planning.
+An additional, and significant benefit, is that it can help clarify which funds are available for strategic planning.

 Our 5-Bucket Framework for Structuring Reserves: